 \subsection{3D Reconstruction with Neural Fields}

-Traditional Multi-View Stereo methods reconstruct 3D point clouds from the predicted depth maps \cite{galliani2015massively, schonberger2016pixelwise, xu2019multi, zheng2014patchmatch}.
-Benefiting from deep learning, supervised MVS methods have also become popular \cite{gu2020cascade, wang2021patchmatchnet, yang2022non, yao2018mvsnet, yao2019recurrent}.
-These methods show impressive performance on multiple benchmarks \cite{jensen2014large, knapitsch2017tanks}, but they have to be trained on specific datasets \cite{jensen2014large, yao2020blendedmvs}.
-These systems often fail in less constrained scenarios and cannot be integrated easily into other learning-based systems.
+Traditional Multi-View Stereo (MVS) methods reconstruct 3D point clouds from predicted depth maps \cite{galliani2015massively, schonberger2016pixelwise, xu2019multi, zheng2014patchmatch}.
+Benefiting from deep learning, supervised MVS methods \cite{gu2020cascade, wang2021patchmatchnet, yang2022non, yao2018mvsnet, yao2019recurrent} have shown impressive performance on benchmarks but require training on specific datasets \cite{jensen2014large, yao2020blendedmvs}.
+These methods often struggle in less constrained scenarios and cannot easily integrate with other learning-based systems.
 On the other hand, in recent times, there have been significant advancements in neural fields that have demonstrated remarkable results across various tasks.
 As a famous neural volume rendering method, NeRF \cite{fridovich2022plenoxels, mildenhall2021nerf, muller2022instant, zhang2020nerf++} combines classical volumetric rendering with implicit function to render high-quality 2D images.
 However, directly extracting a mesh from a NeRF representation is non-trivial \cite{tang2023delicate}.
 Recent works have focused on improving the geometric network while establishing connections between density-based and surface-based representations.
 VolSDF \cite{yariv2021volume} models the volume density as Laplace Cumulative Distribution Function applied to an SDF representation.
-Similar to VolSDF, NeuS \cite{wang2021neus} transforms the SDF field to the accumulated transmittance for volume rendering with the Logistic Cumulative Distribution Function and it is pointed that the rendered weight should reach the maximum at the first intersection point from outside to inside.
+Similar to VolSDF, NeuS \cite{wang2021neus} transforms the SDF field to the accumulated transmittance for volume rendering with the Logistic Cumulative Distribution Function and it is emphasized that the weight of the rendering should peak at the first intersection point from the outside to the inside.
 To this end, we adopt the NeuS representation for the convenience of mesh extraction.